cfpb/design-system/docs/pages/banners.md

 eyebrow: Alerts
 title: Banner notification
 description: Banner notifications highlight high-priority information that is not specific to an immediate task.
-Banner notifications appear at the top of the page content below the header bar and span the full width of the page.
-  When used on a webpage, banner notifications highlight important information about the state or status of page content.
+Banner notifications are visually prominent, appearing at the top of the page content below the header bar and spanning the full width of the page.
+When used on a webpage, banner notifications communicate important information about the state or status of page content.
 use_cases: Use the banner notification when highlighting high-priority system or product level information that is not related to a specific task.
 Use banner notifications to communicate important information about the state or status